PARSA-MHMDI/Eye-Pupil-Control-Analysis/README.md

 ## License

-    This section will be completed in the future...
+    This repository is licensed under MIT License fount in the LICENSE file in the root directory of this repository.